alternetsoft/AlternetUI/README.md

 # AlterNET UI

-AlterNET UI is a cross-platform .NET UI framework that allows the development of light-footprint .NET desktop applications that runs on Windows, macOS, and Linux with Microsoft Visual Studio or Visual Studio Code.
+AlterNET UI is a cross-platform .NET UI framework that allows the development of lightweight .NET desktop applications that run on Windows, macOS, and Linux.

 AlterNET UI is also compatible with .NET MAUI 10.0 platform.
 It provides a ControlView and its various descendants, which allow you to use AlterNET UI controls inside MAUI applications.